shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/2_Terminal_and_Command_Line.md

 $ python train.py
 ```

 This says: "Use the Python program to execute the instructions in `train.py`."
-Remember from P1 — this is the "running/executing" step.
-The file does nothing until you run it like this.

 You might see output appear as the program runs: